PawAnKR67/codemymobile_proj/README.md

 # codemymobile_proj
-A nodej api with angular cli frontend project of a social media kind
+Backend : A nodejs api to retrieve social media users , their friends , their friend of friends.
+Frontend : An angular cli frontend employing those apis and displaying the users as lists